Focke-Wulf Fw 44 Stieglitz: Design and development

-A second version of the Fw 44 was the Fw 44B, which had an Argus As 8 four-cylinder inverted inline air-cooled engine of 90 kW (120 hp).
-The cowling for this engine gave the plane a more slender, aerodynamic nose.
+The Fw 44B was the second production version of the aircraft; it was powered by an Argus As 8 four-cylinder inverted inline air-cooled engine, capable of producing up to 90 kW (120 hp).
+The cowling for this engine gave the plane a more slender and aerodynamic nose.
+The definitive version of the aircraft was the Fw 44C, which was powered by a Siemens-Halske Sh 14 radial engine instead.